APPLICATION AVAILABLE APRIL 1; DEADLINE AUGUST 1

 Criteria for Evaluating Proposals

-The Fund for Women & Girls Grant Review Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the mission of The Fund for Women & Girls.
+The Fund for Women & Girls Grant Review Committee consists of a diverse group of individuals committed to the mission of The Fund for Women & Girls.
+Committee members use the criteria below to evaluate applicant submissions and make valuable suggestions to ensure that work supported by The Fund for Women & Girls will make a difference.
 The Grant Review Committee may request additional information about the grant proposal prior to making an award or denial.

 SUBMITTING AN APPLICATION